luchonaveiro/tp-itba-mle/README.md

 ![image](assets/superset_results_2.png)

 ## **CI/CD**
-I also implemented a *CI/CD Pipeline* using GitHub Actions (the workflow named `deploy_s3.yml`), which on each pull and merge to the main branch, it uploads the `airflow/dags` directory and the `airflow/requirements.txt` file to the `airflow-itba-tp.lucianonaveiro` S3 bucket.
+I also implemented a *CI/CD Pipeline* using GitHub Actions (the workflow named `deploy_s3.yml`), which on each push and merge to the main branch, it uploads the `airflow/dags` directory and the `airflow/requirements.txt` file to the `airflow-itba-tp.lucianonaveiro` S3 bucket.

 To correctly implement this, I create an IAM User with an attached policy to be able to upload and delete files to the `airflow-itba-tp.lucianonaveiro` S3 bucket: